Ronnie teaches a class at Performance Workshop before the Red Bull BC One

 © Ali Bharmal / Red Bull Content Pool

-Think about who your performance or event is for.
-Consider the venue you're performing at, too, because your dance environment can help you find ways to creatively express emotion.
-Lighting, sound, and the overall ambiance of your venue can help you design dances that incorporate mood and emotion to connect with the audience during your performance.
+Dancers should think about who their performance or event is for.
+Dancers also need to consider the venue where they're performing because the environment can help them find ways to express emotion creatively.
+Lighting, sound, and the overall ambiance of the venue can help choreograph dances that incorporate mood and emotion to connect with the audience during the performance.

 Choreograph with steps and dance moves that reflect a specific style.
-You might try incorporating hip hop steps into a classical dance to mix it up and create your own unique dance style, for example.
-If you're just starting out with dance choreography, try focusing on learning how to balance a specific style of dance with your unique interpretation of the music you're dancing to.
+Choreographers might try incorporating hip-hop steps into a classical dance to mix it up and create your own unique dance style, for example.
+If a dancer is just starting out with dance choreography, they should try focusing on learning how to balance a specific style of dance with their unique interpretation of the music they're dancing to.

 Kid David poses for a portrait at Red Bull Dance Your Style USA Finals